Enrichment Music Instruction

 Eddie Holmes (piano)

-Eddie Holmes, piano teacher, is in his second year as the K-5 General Music & Chorus teacher in the Lower School.
-Eddie received his Bachelors of Music Education from Gettysburg College with a concentration in piano, and has taught private lessons for six years.
-He enjoys incorporating music theory, composition, and arrangement into his lessons, and he has experience with classical, jazz, and popular music along with vocal accompaniment.
+Eddie Holmes, piano teacher, is in his fifth year as the K-5 General Music & Chorus teacher in the Lower School.
+Eddie received his Bachelors of Music Education from the Sunderman Conservatory of Music at Gettysburg College with a concentration in piano and has taught private lessons for nine years.
+He specializes in getting young musicians started on the piano and often incorporates percussion and singing into each lesson.
+Additionally, he enjoys incorporating music theory, composition, and songwriting into his lessons.
+Eddie is able to teach and coach classical, jazz, and popular genres as well as vocal accompaniment.